DXRovang/g2frontend/README.md

 Welcome to the G2 coding challenge!

-To run this app, first open "g2backend" by running 'rails s'.
+To run this app, first open "g2backend".

-Next, open "g2frontend" with 'yarn start'.
+Next, open "g2frontend" with ...

+1. bundle install
+2. yarn start

 It will prompt you to run the app on a different server, as the localhost is being utilized by the backend.
 Simply respond 'yes' and navigate to /roster.